-3.13 The National Planning Policy Framework §50 demands Local Authorities plan for and deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities.
+3.13 The National Planning Policy Framework Framework requires Local Authorities to plan for and deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities.
 This is to be achieved through delivering a mix of housing based on current and future demographic trends, market trends and the needs of different groups in the community (such as, but not limited to, families with children, older people, people with disabilities, service families and people wishing to build their own homes).